nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-override-default-contributions.md

 ## Copying a Contribution

-In this section, we want to give accessto a contribution that is by default available in the Administration menu, the Analytics page,  in User Settings menu.
+In this section, we want to give access to a contribution that is by default available in the Administration menu, the Analytics page,  in User Settings menu.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/HOWTO: Override Existing Contributions/Copy contribution analytics